 - Landing page title: use the operators to filter on the title shown in the SERP for your top landing page.
 You can use the special operator “Contains keyword” to search for titles that contain the keyword.

 - Rank: use the operators to filter by the latest rank of the keyword.

 Groups are collections of rules.
 There is no difference between a group with a single rule and a single rule outside a group.
 The maximum group-in-group depth is five.

 By clicking on the label.

-There is no way to undo action on a rule.
-For big rules we recommend saving often and then edit the rule after saving.
-To undo all unsaved changes simply close the editing window.
+There is no way to undo an action on a rule.
+For complex rules, we recommend that you save often and then edit the rule after saving.
+To undo all unsaved changes, simply close the editing window.